anthonytiong/opencv-guide/README.md

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) - see the [LICENSE](https://github.com/anthonytiong/opencv-guide/blob/master/LICENSE) file for details.

-Third-party libary licenses can be found in [LICENSE-3RD-PARTY](https://github.com/anthonytiong/opencv-guide/blob/master/LICENSE-3RD-PARTY).
+Third-party library licenses can be found in [LICENSE-3RD-PARTY](https://github.com/anthonytiong/opencv-guide/blob/master/LICENSE-3RD-PARTY).